hiimjako/obsidian-live-syncinator/README.md

 - Add sync for configurations
 	- Add also a settings page to decide what to sync
-- Support other file types, not only markdown.
 - Fix consistency on startup, to align local offline changes